 I am a junior biological sciences major at the University of Maryland with a specialization in physiology & neurobiology.
 I am interested in the nervous system, especially the central nervous system, and sensory integration and information processing.
 I am also interested in how aging changes neuronal networks and what role neuroplasticity has to play in the central nervous system.
 I hope to either pursue an MD-PhD or go to medical school in the future, and benefit the medical field through discoveries with my lab!

 Colenso M. Speer, Assistant Professor, Department of Biology

-I am privileged to pursue my passions for neuroscience research and teaching.
-I look forward to working with the next generation neuroscientists to help them achieve success in their independent careers and together make exciting new discoveries that will contribute to our understanding of visual circuit development, plasticity, and dysfunction in blinding diseases.
+I am privileged to pursue my passions for structural imaging, neuroscience research, and teaching.
+I am excited to support the next generation of neuroscientists and help them achieve success in their independent careers.
+Together, we are working toward exciting new discoveries that advance our understanding of neural circuit development, plasticity, and dysfunction in neurodevelopmental and degenerative diseases.